 So, what if your boss asks you, “Can you proofread this newsletter before it’s sent out?”
 What does he mean?
 Or what should he mean?
 In most cases, everyone’s definition of proofreading is similar, but there are varying opinions out there.
 Rest assured, proofreading is less involved than true editing.
 Usually, whatever you’re proofreading is the last and final draft.

-Okay, so I can't remove your fear of creating a website, but I can recommend Weebly as an easy-to-navigate website builder.
+Okay, so I can't remove your fear of creating a website, but I can recommend Weebly as an easy-to-navigate website builder for small businesses.
+Other website builders are listed at the end of this post.

 As you read this phrase, keep your eyes peeled for the error: Year Round Sports Club.
 Did you spot the mistake?
 The adjective “year round” needs a hyphen to make it grammatically correct: year-round.